To be successful in legal matter management, you need to get a little granular.

 A legal matter refers to any situation, issue, or dispute, subject to laws and regulations within the relevant jurisdiction.
 A matter can range from a small contract being negotiated, to a major and complex litigation.
 Legal matters typically require the involvement of lawyers to resolve the issue.

-But what exactly qualifies?
+But what exactly qualifies as a matter?

 The billion-dollar acquisition, or the ten-minute phone call answering questions from Jane in Product Development?
 A complex contract, or an automated NDA?